itpp-labs/access-addons/access_apps/doc/index.rst

 Usage
 =====

+* Be sure that you don't test the functionality under the ``Administrator`` (superuser with id=1) user - he is immune to any access restriction except of hiding menus or buttons in UI
 * If you don't select anything in ``Apps access``: there is no ``[[ Apps ]]`` menu - even if your user is in ``Administration: Settings`` security group.
 Also note that you have no ability to include yourself in groups allowing to install apps - this is what `access_restricted` module does (`access_apps` depends on it)
 * If you have ``Allow to install apps`` selected: there is ``[[ Apps ]]`` menu